What are the filing fees for Kentucky LLCs?

 • Updating your company's information with an amendment costs $40.

 • Using a different name for your business?
-A Certificate of Assumed Name costs $20 to file and lasts five years.
+A Certificate of Assumed Name costs $20 to file.
+Verify the current renewal period directly with the Kentucky Secretary of State.

-• Changing your registered agent information costs $10.
+• Changing your Kentucky registered agent information costs $10.

-• Operating agreements have no state filing fee, but attorneys charge $100–$500 for customized versions.
+• Operating agreements have no state filing fee, but attorneys charge $100 to $500 for customized versions.
 DIY templates work for simple structures, though complex arrangements need legal review.

 • The IRS issues EINs for free directly through their website.